Will-l3x/devops-pawacyber-elearning/README.md

 - [ ] Student can get Past Exam Papers by class
 - [ ] Exam Paper resources can contain memos, answers scripts
 - [ ] Can get reminders for all registered classes
-- [ ] Student can post questions for teacher
+- [x] Student can post questions for teacher
+  - Route post `+ /api/student/newMsg` (teacherid, studentid,to,from,title,message)
+  - Route get `+ /api/student/getMsgs/:id`